lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ## Writing cloud-configs

 At this point we have everything in place, except for cloud-configs.
-I'm not going to describe all parts of cloudconfigs, [coreos](https://coreos.com/os/docs/latest/cloud-config.html) did it really great

-Lets start from etcd/master node.
+Lets start with etcd/master node.
 There are two ways to configure etcd cluster.
- First is to use initial seed cluster - basicaly you know the nodes and IP addresses of your etcd cluster and just hardcode it in config.
+ First is to use initial seed cluster - basically it means that you know IP addresses of your etcd cluster and just hardcode it in config.
- The second one is to use coreos cloud discovery.
+ The second one is to use CoreOS cloud discovery service.

 In depth comparison is available [here](https://coreos.com/etcd/docs/latest/clustering.html)